Business Partner

 -

-Default: Checkbox that marks this contact as the default recipient when sending documents by email.
+Default: Marks this contact as the default recipient when sending documents by email.
 When selected, this contact's email address is automatically preloaded in the To field of the Email Options popup.
 If no contact has this flag set, the system falls back to the last used email for the business partner or, if none exists, to the first active contact ordered alphabetically.

 Info